azzam-xela/azam-xela.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Howdy!
-I'm Alex, an aspiring infosec professional with a passion for CTF's, malware analysis, and malware development.
+I’m Alex—an aspiring information security professional with a keen interest in CTFs, malware analysis, and malware development.
+I’m currently a mathematics major at the University of Western Australia, but since discovering the exciting world of cybersecurity, I’ve dedicated countless hours to exploring its intricacies.

-I'm a current mathematics major at the University of Western Australia, and convert to the world of infosec.
-Since learning about this field, i've dedicated most of my free-time to exploring all the wonders of this field.
-This has resulted in many hours spent on CTF's, analysing and reverse-engineering malware, developing malware, pulling apart IoT devices to study their internals, creating home-labs to play purple-team, and (attempting) to write assembly to exploit binaries.
+From reverse-engineering malware and writing (or attempting to write!) assembly exploits, to pulling apart IoT devices and building home labs to practice purple teaming, I’m always on the hunt for new challenges and learning opportunities.

-When I'm not infront of the screens, i'm out soaking up the sunshine on my motorbike, or getting chalky in the climbing gym.
+Away from the screens, you’ll often find me soaking up the sun on my motorbike or hitting up the climbing gym.

 ## Skills